The Troubles: August 1969 riots and aftermath

-On 10 September the British Army started construction of the first "peace wall".
+On 10 September, the British Army started construction of the first "peace wall".
 It was the first of many such walls across Northern Ireland, and still stands today.

-After the riots, the 'Hunt Committee' was set up to examine the RUC.
+After the riots, the Hunt Committee was set up to examine the RUC.
 It published its report on 12 October, recommending that the RUC become an unarmed force and the B Specials be disbanded.
 That night, loyalists took to the streets of Belfast in protest at the report.
 During violence in the Shankill, UVF members shot dead RUC officer Victor Arbuckle.
 He was the first RUC officer to be killed during the Troubles.
 In October and December 1969, the UVF carried out a number of small bombings in the Republic of Ireland.

 1970s

 Violence peaks and Stormont collapses

 Despite the British government's attempt to do "nothing that would suggest partiality to one section of the community" and the improvement of the relationship between the Army and the local population following the Army assistance with flood relief in August 1970, the Falls Curfew and a situation that was described at the time as "an inflamed sectarian one, which is being deliberately exploited by the IRA and other extremists" meant that relations between the Catholic population and the British Army rapidly deteriorated.

-From 1970 through 1972 an explosion of political violence occurred in Northern Ireland.
-The deadliest attack in the early 70s was the McGurk's Bar bombing by the UVF in 1971.
+From 1970 to 1972, an explosion of political violence occurred in Northern Ireland.
+The deadliest attack in the early 1970s was the McGurk's Bar bombing by the UVF in 1971.
 The violence peaked in 1972, when nearly 500 people, just over half of them civilians, were killed, the worst year in the entire conflict.